RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 default value: `-o remove`
 description: Option to use with the waveform control script to stop the waveform.

-parameter: `ORB_CFG`
-required: No
-default value: None
-format: Standard shell environment variable.
-description: Used to set `OMNIORB_CONFIG` variable before running the process.
-Consult omniORB documentation for further details.

-parameter: `ORB_INITREF`
-required: No
-default value: None
-description: Used as omniORB ORBInitRef command line argument when starting process.
-(For example, `NameService=corbaname::127.0.0.1:2809` <br>`EventService=corbaloc::127.0.0.1:11169/omniEvents` would override orb config files for specific service locations.)
-Consult omniORB documentation for further details.

-parameter: `ORB_ENDPOINT`
-required: No
-default value: None
-description: Used as omniORB ORBendPoint command line argument when starting process.
-(For example, `giop:tcp:127.0.0.1:2809` would override orb config files for the specific endpoint to listen.)
-Consult omniORB documentation for further details.

 parameter: `enable`
 required: No
 default value: True